pavel-z1/ansible-role-nginx-modsec3-crs3/README.md

-# Ansible role for Installing Nginx, compiling ModSecurity3, and installing the OWASP CRS v3 ruleset
+# Ansible role for compiling ModSecurity3, and installing the OWASP CRS v3 ruleset
+# Can be used with official Nginx role ansible-role-nginx-modsec3-crs3

 ModSecurity3 is a powerful open source cross-platform web application firewall (WAF).